Barton Aqueduct: Operation and legacy

 The aqueduct was opened to traffic on 17 July 1761, only 15 months after the enabling Act had been passed, and it was soon being used by the duke's barges to carry coal to Manchester from his mines at Worsley.
 The construction of the aqueduct excited great admiration, and writers of the day often remarked on the strange and novel sight afforded by the canal where it crossed the Irwell.
 The structure became one of the wonders of the age and crowds came from all over the country to view it, along with the drilling of the sough for the duke's Worsley navigable levels.
 Those who saw it were often struck by the advantages of still-water navigation when they saw ten or twelve men slowly hauling a single barge against the flow of the Irwell, while 40 ft above a horse, mule, or perhaps two men, could be seen hauling several linked barges across the still waters of the aqueduct.

 Although the aqueduct was 12 yd wide overall, the waterway it carried was only half that width.
 The Bridgewater Canal had been built to accommodate the Mersey flat boats then in common use, which had a beam of about 14 ft, making two-way traffic impossible.
 A signalling system was therefore installed to control access to the aqueduct.
 A pole 15 ft high in the centre of the arch at the Stretford bank supported a semaphore system with two arms on each side, operated by levers at ground level.

 Although Gilbert later had to resurface the aqueduct, the structure remained in use for more than 100 years.
 In the first volume of his Lives of the Engineers (1862) Scottish author Samuel Smiles said of the construction that "Humble though it now appears, it was parent of the magnificent aqueducts of Rennie and Telford, and the viaducts of Stephenson and Brunel".

 Replacement

-Barton Aqueduct's fate was sealed with the passage of the Manchester Ship Canal Act 1885, which allowed for the construction of a navigable waterway large enough to accommodate ocean-going vessels from the estuary of the River Mersey the 36 mi into Manchester, partly along the Irwell.
+Barton Aqueduct's fate was sealed with the passage of the Manchester Ship Canal Act 1885 (48 & 49 Vict. c. clxxxviii), which allowed for the construction of a navigable waterway large enough to accommodate ocean-going vessels from the estuary of the River Mersey the 36 mi into Manchester, partly along the Irwell.
 As the arches of the aqueduct were too small to allow large ships to pass through it was demolished in 1893, and replaced by the Barton Swing Aqueduct still in use today.
 So solidly built was the old aqueduct that dynamite had to be used to expedite its demolition.

 Some of the stonework of Brindley's aqueduct has been preserved in the nearby Barton Memorial Arch, a monument to his "castle in the air".